gnieboer/tsp-redesign/pages/annuity-basics/index.md

 # Annuity basics

-A life annuity provides guaranteed monthly payments for as long as you are alive.
-Your life annuity can also pay benefits to a survivor, or joint annuitant, if you want.
-Our life annuity is one of the full withdrawal options that are available to you once you leave federal service.
+Our annuity provides guaranteed monthly payments for as long as you are alive.
+Your annuity can also pay benefits to a survivor, or joint annuitant, if you want.
+Our annuity is one of the withdrawal options that are available to you once you leave federal service.